Information for Medical Students Matching Into Dermatology

 - Our department routinely offers workshops and programming on diversity, equity and inclusion.

-- Priority to highlight skin of color content in residency education: Skin of color images within lectures, skin of color textbook, initiative to compile kodachromes of clinic patients with skin of color for education.
+- Priority to highlight skin-of-color content in residency education: Skin-of-color images within lectures, skin-of-color textbooks, initiative to compile kodachromes of clinic patients with skin of color for education.

 As guided by the NRMP, we adhere to the highest level of professionalism throughout the recruitment period.
 Failure to comply with the professional standards of the NRMP as well as the specified conditions below may result in an investigation by the NRMP for a match violation.
-As an applicant to Saint Louis University Dermatology Residency Training Program, it is expected that you agree the following:
+As an applicant to Saint Louis University Dermatology Residency Training Program, it is expected that you agree the following in addition to the NRMP's Match Code of Conduct:

 - This interview is confidential.
 I will not record the interview, screenshot the interview, or share questions that I am asked, including to other applicants, or interested parties.